-- Each occurrence of a false alarm from a particular alarm system during any period of three hundred sixty-five (365) days in excess of three (3) shall be deemed unlawful and a violation of this article by the alarm user.
+- Each occurrence of a false alarm from a particular alarm system during any period of 365 days in excess of three shall be deemed unlawful and a violation of this article by the alarm user.
 The fines range from $25 to $250.

 False Alarm Prevention

-- Become familiar with your alarm system and your password
+- Become familiar with your alarm system and know your password.

 - Cancel false alarms immediately through your alarm company.

 - Before arming your system, make sure that all doors and windows are closed properly.